Get Adobe Flash player

 Both Kinky Curling Cream and Quick Curls contain mineral oil.
 The battle is still waging on whether mineral oil helps or harms your hair.
 It can either seal moisture into your hair or dry it out.

-When using either product, I clarify/shampoo my hair between applications to avoid the buildup of mineral oil, which has to be shampooed to be removed.
+When using either natural hair care product, I clarify/shampoo my hair between applications to avoid the buildup of mineral oil, which has to be shampooed to be removed.
 This puts me in a cycle where I need to put more moisture (conditioner, leave in conditioner, water, oils/butters, etc.) back into my hair.
 In addition, both products contain hydrolyzed wheat protein (careful if you’re protein sensitive).

 On left: My hair with Miss Jessie’s Quick Curls.
 On right: My hair with Hair Rules Kinky Curly Cream.
 Both products define my natural hair.